GEM-benchmark/NL-Augmenter/filters/gender_bias/README.md

 f.filter(sentences)
 ```

 There is also a possibility to extend the vocabulary of the gender definition keywords.
-Let us see the example of it:
+Let's see the example:
 ```
 feminine_input = ["wow"]
 masculine_input = ["yey"]